Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 4. We Cap Messages at One Per Day

-Even if a player opts in.
+Even if a user opts in.
 Even if they’re active.
 Even if engagement is high.

 Why This Matters